Chunnyluny-RimWorld-Modding/DogApparel/README.md

 Yes, you need [Animal Gear](https://steamcommunity.com/workshop/filedetails/?id=1541438907) this mod is created to use the animal gear framework.

-It is recommmended to use a mod manager like [RimPy](https://github.com/rimpy-custom/RimPy/releases) or [RimSort](https://github.com/RimSort/RimSort) to install this mod.
+It is recommended to use a mod manager like [RimPy](https://github.com/rimpy-custom/RimPy/releases) or [RimSort](https://github.com/RimSort/RimSort) to install this mod.
 They are recommended and will help loading the mod in the correct order.
 These mod managers are more explained in details on my [Troubleshootingguide](https://github.com/Chunnyluny/troubleshootingguide/README.md).
 More information about this mod is found on [About.xml](DogApparel/About/About.xml)

 ### Combat Extended compatible?